 Characteristics of HR Leaders

-Using the Hogan Personality Inventory (HPI), Hogan Development Survey (HDS), and Motives, Values, Preferences Inventory (MVPI), we have analyzed the personality characteristics of HR employees and HR leaders, including HR managers and HR executives.
+Using the Hogan Personality Inventory (HPI), Hogan Development Survey (HDS), and Motives, Values, Preferences Inventory (MVPI), we have analyzed the personality characteristics of HR employees and HR leaders, which includes HR managers and HR executives.
 Our data tell a fascinating story.

 HR Employees

 HR employees are responsible for benefits plans, compensation packages, training and development, and other personnel-related duties.
-They must anticipate problems and manage conflict effectively.
-Because they also ensure compliance with legal guidelines, they must readily adhere to standards and possess excellent communication skills.
+They must anticipate problems, manage conflict effectively, maintain standards, and possess excellent communication skills.
 Since the role of HR can directly impact employee productivity and well-being, it is essential that HR duties are executed well.

-HPI – HR employees tend to be good at listening to others and supporting teams, but they may also struggle with resilience and handling day-to-day stress.
-These characteristics are reflected in their tendency to score lower on the Adjustment and Ambition scales on average.
+HPI - HR employees tend to be good at listening to others and supporting teams but may struggle with resilience and handling day-to-day stress.
+They also tend to be supportive team players but may show lower initiative, drive, or ambition.

-HDS – HR employees tend to manage their insecurities through intimidation or avoidance when under stress, though normally they are likely passionate, insightful, and kind.
-Derailing behavior can emerge when an everyday strength becomes overused during times of burnout.
+HDS - HR employees tend to manage their insecurities through intimidation or avoidance when under stress.
+This derailing behavior can emerge when an everyday strength becomes overused during times of burnout.
 Someone who is typically careful and thorough might become risk-averse and fearful of failure, for example.

-MVPI – HR employees tend to be uninterested in competition (lower Power scores), prefer to work alone (lower Affiliation), and prefer stable, predictable, low-risk work environments (lower Security).
-Their preferences for making decisions democratically, focusing on tasks, and maintaining structure probably have been challenged every workday during the unpredictable recent past.
+MVPI - HR employees tend to be uninterested in competition, prefer to work alone, and prefer stable, predictable, low-risk work environments.
+Their preferences for making decisions democratically, focusing on tasks, and maintaining structure probably have likely been challenged on many workdays during the unpredictable recent past.

 HR Leaders